HydraulicGoose/auto_record_window_kde_plasma_wayland/README.md

 # Usage

+0. Install kdotool.
 1. Install Python, do `pip install psutil` in your virtual environment, and pull this repo.
 2. In obs `Tools >> Scripts >> +`, import `auto_record_window.lua`.
-3. Run `xprop` and click on the window you want to record.
-Use the second string for Process Name.
+3. Find window class for program you want to record and use that for the Process Name.
 4. Reload the script, check `Enable Script`, and run `window_check.py`.

 Now OBS will automatically start recording when the specified window gains focus.
 When it loses focus, OBS will pause the recording.